Henauxg/ExperimEngine/README.md

 # ExperimEngine

-ExperimEngine is a personal project made to _experiment_ (hence the name) with various tech pieces in order to make a tiny _C++ game engine_.
+ExperimEngine is a personal side project made to _experiment_ (hence the name) with various tech pieces in order to make a tiny _C++ game engine_.

 Along the way, I aim to learn many things such as 3D graphics with [Vulkan](https://www.khronos.org/vulkan/), some shader fun, and to embed [Lua](https://www.lua.org/) as a scripting/modding language.